 - Food dehydrator

-- Removable fruit roll sheet inserts for the dehydrator trays
+- Removable fruit roll sheet inserts, one for each dehydrator tray

 - Wide-mouth canning jar funnel